Can Foreigners Buy Property in Brazil?

 | Utilities (if renting out) | Variable | Electricity, water, internet typically passed to tenant or included in Airbnb rate |

-Cost-saving tip: ITBI is calculated on the transaction value or the official municipal valuation (VVU), whichever is higher.
-The VVU is often lower than market prices, potentially reducing your ITBI.
-However, this varies by municipality and property type.
+Tax detail to check: ITBI is calculated on the transaction value or the official municipal valuation (VVU), whichever is higher.
+The VVU can differ from market prices, so I always confirm the basis with the legal or accounting professional before proposal.

 Hidden Costs to Budget For